sfgtrain/sfgtrain_shell_script/README.md

-# UTRAINS : Shell Scripting
+# SFGTRAIN : Shell Scripting

 A shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.
 Use this guide to get a great hold on shell scripting!